ColeFettermanPSU/StudySprint_Release/README.md

-# Study Sprint
+# Study Sprint (Penn State Edition)

 ---

 ## Overview

-Study Sprint is a full-stack web application designed to help users create and manage focused study sessions.
-The goal of this project is to provide a simple, clean, and functional tool for organizing study time and improving productivity.
+Study Sprint is a web-based study tracking application designed to help users create, manage, and visualize focused study sessions.

-This project was developed as part of a full-stack web development course and demonstrates the integration of frontend and backend technologies into a working Minimum Viable Product (MVP).
+This version of the project has been adapted into a static web application and deployed using GitHub Pages, allowing for easy access and demonstration without requiring backend hosting.

 ---